Despina Stavrinos, Director of ISSR

 102 ISSR | (205) 348-3810 | email@example.com

-Sarah is a research associate at ISSR who provides research support for program evaluation and project coordination efforts.
-Her interests include cognitive development and gender issues.
-Sarah earned a BS in psychology and a master’s degree in cognitive psychology at The University of Alabama.
+Dr. Dunlap is a research associate at ISSR specializing in program evaluation and grant-funded project coordination.
+Her interests include cognitive development and issues of gender parity.
+Sarah earned a BS in psychology and master’s and doctorate degrees in cognitive psychology at The University of Alabama.

 Doug Gibler, Professor